Paradox456/Echelon/README.md

 - Created JWT Token and Implementation
 - Added constants.js and formatDate.js
 - **Next Steps:** Finish some more backend features,add more frontend features, add OAuth and connect backend to frontend.

+#### 2025-10-24
+- Created app.ts for the backend
+- **Next Steps:** Finish some more backend features,add more frontend features, add OAuth and connect backend to frontend.